Laboratories for professionalization? Associations and the coordination in the social welfare sector in Switzerland.

 Research shows that, up until the 80s, measures characterized by coercion and violence were hardly placed under supervision in Switzerland’s confusing and unclear welfare landscape.
 Thereby, it is often lost from sight that at the same time, an active professional public throughout all of Switzerland criticized the resulting arbitrariness and demanded the introduction of comprehensive guidelines.

-Project description (ongoing research project)
+Project description (completed research project)

 Original title